-3.7.
+3.8.
 Image Data Reconstruction

 This activity involves the reconstruction of image data for a subject at either time point.
 It includes criteria and procedures related to producing images from the acquired data that are necessary to reliably meet the Profile Claim.
+This activity applies to every patient.
+The Protocol Design activity (Section 3.5) touches on some similar parameters, but addresses details that are not done for each patient, such as designing standard protocols and validating their performance with phantoms.

-3.7.1 Discussion
+3.8.1 Discussion

 Note that the requirement to "select a protocol that has been prepared and validated for this purpose" is not asking the technologist to scan phantoms before every patient, or to validate the protocol themselves.
-Sites are required in section 3.4.2 to have validated the protocols that the technologist will be using and conformance with the protocol depends on the technologist selecting those protocols.
+Sites are required in section 3.5.2 to have validated the protocols that the technologist will be using and conformance with the Profile depends on the technologist selecting those protocols.

+Reconstruction Protocol affects the image pixel characteristics.
+As long as the protocol has been validated to achieve the required image characteristics then they are considered interchangeable.
+Requirements here imply a need to record and communicate the protocol selected and any significant modifications and make that information available to the radiologist for the QA Activity.
+The Profile does not dictate any specific method for this.
+Manual methods are acceptable.

-Reconstruction Field of View affects reconstructed pixel size because the fixed image matrix size of most reconstruction algorithms is 512x512.
+Reconstruction Field of View is typically selected at the time of each scan and affects reconstructed pixel size because the fixed image matrix size of most reconstruction algorithms is 512x512.
 If it is necessary to expand the field of view to encompass more anatomy, the resulting larger pixels may be insufficient to achieve the claim.
 A targeted reconstruction with a smaller field of view may be necessary, but a reconstruction with that field of view would need to be performed for every time point.
 Pixel Size directly affects voxel size along the subject x-axis and y-axis.
 Smaller voxels are preferable to reduce partial volume effects and provide higher measurement precision.

 Pixel size in each dimension is not the same as spatial resolution in each dimension.
-The spatial resolution of the reconstructed image depends on a number of additional factors including a strong dependence on the reconstruction kernel.
+The spatial resolution of the reconstructed image depends on a number of additional factors including a strong dependence on the reconstruction kernel, however since the kernel is configured in the protocol, it's effect on the spatial resolution will have been evaluated by the f50 requirement in the Protocol Design activity (See 3.5.2).

-3.7.2 Specification
+3.8.2 Specification